snxil/andromeda/README.md

 - Complete tags system!
 - Quote messages with ease!
-- Set your game for some added flair!
+- Set a custom game for some added flair!
+  - Alternatively, randomly get a new game between set intervals!
-- Easily add guild emojis!
+- Easily create custom embeds!
+- Quickly and easily previews colours from a hex code!

 ## Setup